Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 Maven Configuration

-Configure the dependencies in the pom.xml file:
+Set up the dependencies in your pom.xml file:

 <repositories>